sigoden/rag-crawler/README.md

 ## Preset

-A preset consists of predefined crawl rules.
+A preset consists of predefined crawl options.
 You can review the predefined presets at [./src/preset.ts](./src/preset.ts).

 ### Why Use Presets?